billyrrr/onto/README.md

 to be strongly consistent.
 When a user makes changes, it is designed to validate that they have the latest data before the domain model is updated.

+### Update One Document Per Field

+For example, if user A wants to change their display name or preferred pronoun, you should update only one document to reflect this change.
+In alternative designs, you may update several other documents, for example, the friend list of user B and user E to reflect this change, but flask-boiler does not favor this approach.
+It is recommended that you build friend list as a ViewModel, and do not update its values directly, so that you update only
+***one*** document per field (in this case the User domain model of user A).

 ## Contributing
 Pull requests are welcome.